kaminiwalunj/AI-102-AIEngineer/Instructions/14-bot-composer.md

----
-lab:
-    title: 'Create a Bot with Bot Framework Composer'
-    module: 'Module 7 - Conversational AI and the Azure Bot Service'
----

 # Create a Bot with Bot Framework Composer

 Bot Framework Composer is a graphical designer that lets you quickly and easily build sophisticated conversational bots without writing code.
 The composer is an open-source tool that presents a visual canvas for building bots.